IBM/spectrum-installs/wmla/1.2.2/README.md

 2. Execute *install-host.sh* as root, on all servers if *INSTALL_TYPE=local* (starting with the master) or only on master if *INSTALL_TYPE=shared*.
 3. If *SSL=enabled* and self-signed certificates will be used, execute *update-SSL-host.sh* as root on all hosts starting with the master host.
 4. Execute *postinstall-host.sh* as root on all servers.
-5. To create Instance Groups, execute *create-user-environment.sh* on master.
-It will create 1 Instance Group with Spark 2.4.3 and Jupyter notebook, and 1 Instance Group with Spark 2.3.3 for DLI.
+5. To create User environment, execute *create-user-environment.sh* on master.
+It will create a user id, Anaconda instance, conda environments and 2 Instance Groups (1 with Spark 2.4.3 and Jupyter notebook and 1 with Spark 2.3.3 for DLI).
 At least 1 compute host with GPUs need to be available in the cluster in order to have GPU resource group configured.
 6. If there are multiple management nodes, the master candidates list need to be configured either from WMLA GUI or with this CLI:
 ```bash
 su -l $CLUSTERADMIN -c "source $INSTALL_DIR/profile.platform && egoconfig masterlist $MASTER_CANDIDATES -f"